Parents can find common questions and answers about Pediatric Dentistry, Orthodontics and Parent Dentistry below.

 A pediatric dentist serves as a specialist in the field of dentistry dealing particularly with the oral healthcare of children.
 This dental professional plays an important role in a child's oral health, from infancy to the teenage years.
+The Super Dentists is the premier pediatric dental network in San Diego, with six locations throughout the city.

 We recommend a check-up every six months to prevent cavities and other dental problems.
 However, more frequent check-ups may be necessary based on your personal oral health.
+If you or your child have experienced cavities, toothaches, or other dental issues, you may need to visit The Super Dentists every 2-3 months, at least until any problems are taken care of.

 A child should go to the dentist by age 1 or within six months after the first tooth erupts, according to the American Academy of Pediatric Dentistry (AAPD).
 Because a child's primary teeth typically begin growing in around 6 months of age, taking a baby to the dentist empowers parents to take a proactive approach to their child's oral health.
 And ultimately, this allows parents to reduce a child's risk of short- and long-term oral health issues.
+What’s more, a baby’s first visit to the dentist encourages life-long, positive dental care habits.
+The Super Dentists have the region’s best pediatric dentist and orthodontic team, and we also treat teenagers, adults, and senior citizens as well!

 Typically, your child will lose all 20 of his or her baby teeth over the course of several years.
 This usually occurs by the age of 13.
 Baby teeth eventually will be replaced by up to 32 permanent teeth (28 without wisdom teeth).
 And as your child loses baby teeth, permanent ones will begin to erupt in their place.